VIA Sports Physiotherapy.

 What should I wear?

 Comfortable clothing that gives me access to the area I'm assessing — gym gear is perfect.
-Bring layers if you'd like the option of dressing down or up depending on what we're testing.

 What should I bring?